Human-like Object Grouping in Self-supervised Vision Transformers: Modeling Experiments

 To investigate whether explicitly aligning the Gram matrix of supervised models with that of a self-supervised model improves their representations, we fine-tune four supervised models, IN21k ViT B, IN1K ViT B, IN21k ConvNext B, and IN1K ConvNext B, on ImageNet classification while simultaneously distilling the Gram matrix structure from DINOv3 ViT B (Fig.~\ref{fig:gram_effect}).
 Gram alignment consistently improves grouping accuracy across all four models (Fig.~\ref{fig:gram_effect}A), with gains ranging from approximately 8 to 18 percentage points.
 A similarly consistent improvement is observed in object-centric AUC (Fig.~\ref{fig:gram_effect}B), with all models showing substantially higher object-centricity after Gram alignment, approaching the AUC values of the self-supervised DINO models.
 Behavioral alignment also improves across all models (Fig.~\ref{fig:gram_effect}C), though the magnitude of improvement varies.
 Notably, the two Transformer models show larger gains than the ConvNext models across all three metrics, suggesting that the Transformer architecture is more amenable to Gram matrix alignment, likely due to its self-attention mechanism already encoding pairwise patch relationships.
 Interestingly, the gains from Gram alignment are substantial even for models without large-scale pretraining, suggesting that Gram alignment can partially compensate for the absence of large dataset training, particularly in Transformer models where the gains are most pronounced.
 Taken together, these results demonstrate that matching the Gram matrix structure of a self-supervised model can substantially improve the object-centricity and behavioral alignment of supervised models, pointing to feature correlation structure across image patches as a key mechanism underlying human-like object representations.
+A CLS token distillation baseline isolating Gram structure as the active ingredient is reported in the supplementary results section.